In case of Emergency

 EVACUATION: Please note the exit(s) in the room.
 In the event of an alarm or safety threat, uniformed Hartnell personnel equipped with two-way radios--including security, and maintenance staff--have up-to-date information; they also have the authority to order either shelter-in-place or immediate building evacuation.
 For evacuation, immediately heed their directions by proceeding calmly and quickly to an exterior assembly area as indicated by trained staff.
 Please stay back at least 200 feet from any building until the “all clear” command is issued.

 In the event of an Active Shooter Event, there are three things you need to know in order to survive: Run, Hide, Fight.
-Pleas review the video in the link.
+Please review the video in the link: https://www.ready.gov/public-spaces

-If you see suspicious behavior on campus, please tell someone.
-Our Campus Safety (Links to an external site.) officers are trained to investigate suspicious incidents.
+If you see suspicious behavior on campus, please tell someone at our Campus Safety.

 EMERGENCY PREPAREDNESS: The first 72 hours of a disaster are often the most difficult, but this period can be less stressful if everyone has extra supplies on hand.
 The college has a limited amount of emergency supplies, so students and staff should have on campus their own portable emergency kit including snacks, water, and prescription medication; this is especially important for those who may need to shelter on campus.
 For more information go to https://www.ready.gov/kit